How to increase sales with online reputation management

 One negative review can cost your business up to 22% of its prospects.
 This was one of the sobering findings in a study highlighted on Moz last year.
 With over half of shoppers rating reviews as important in their buying decision, no company large or small can afford to ignore stats like these - let alone the reviews themselves.
 In what follows I'll let you in on how web scraping can help you stay on top.

-Online reputation management is carefully maintaining and curating your brand’s image by monitoring social media, reviews, and articles about your company.
+Online reputation management is carefully maintaining and curating your brand’s image through social media moderation, reviews, and articles about your company.
 When it comes to online reputation management, you can’t have too much information.
 This is a critical part of your business strategy that impacts pretty much every level of your organization from customer service to marketing to sales.
 BrightLocal found that, “84% of people trust online reviews as much as a personal recommendation.”
 The relationship between brands and customers has become a two-way street because of the multitude of channels for interaction.
 Hence the rise of influencer and guerilla marketing tactics.

 A key part of online reputation management is highlighting positive reviews to send the message that you are a responsive company that rewards loyal and happy customers.
 Online reputation management is likewise critical to putting out any potential customer fires.
 The attrition rate of consumers shoots up to 70% when they stumble across four or more negative articles.
 You need to be able to act fast to address criticisms and to mitigate escalating issues.
 Ideally you should not delete negative feedback, but instead show the steps that you are taking to rectify the situation.
 Besides sparing you an occasional taste of the Streisand effect, this shows that you are responsible, transparent, and not afraid to own up to errors.